Koffi369/koffi369.github.io/_pages/about.md

 I have been fortunate to receive guidance from esteemed advisors, including [Prof. Dzmitry Tsetserukou](https://faculty.skoltech.ru/people/dzmitrytsetserukou) at Skoltech and [Prof. Jodi Mead](https://jodimead.github.io/) at AIMS, whose mentorship has been invaluable in shaping my academic journey.

 **I aspire to pursue a career in academia or within a research institution**, leveraging my technical skills in programming, simulation, and modeling to advance robotics and develop intelligent systems that interact seamlessly with their environments.

+ -->

+ I hold a Master’s degree in **Mathematical Sciences** from the [African Institute for Mathematical Sciences (AIMS)](https://aims.ac.rw) in Kigali, Rwanda, and a second Master’s in **Advanced Computational Science** from the [Skolkovo Institute of Science and Technology (Skoltech)](https://new.skoltech.ru/en/) in Moscow, Russia.
+As an enthusiastic researcher, I possess a strong foundation in these fields.

+My research interests lie at the intersection of robotics and large multimodal models, with a particular focus on developing Vision-Language-Action Models (VLAM) for robotics applications.
+My recent thesis, supervised by [Prof. Dzmitry Tsetserukou](https://faculty.skoltech.ru/people/dzmitrytsetserukou), explored innovative approaches to robotic bimanual skill synthesis, contributing significantly to the field of dexterous manipulation.

+I have collaborated on various research projects, resulting in publications presented at international conferences.
+Notably, my work titled ["Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations"](https://arxiv.org/abs/2405.06039) will be published in the proceedings of the IEEE International Conference on Systems, Man, and Cybernetics (SMC 2024).
+Additionally, I co-authored the paper ["Robots Can Feel: LLM-based Framework for Robot Ethical Reasoning,"](https://arxiv.org/abs/2405.05824) which is set to be presented at the IEEE International Conference on Foundation and Large Language Models (FLLM 2024).

+I have been fortunate to receive guidance from esteemed advisors, including [Prof. Dzmitry Tsetserukou](https://faculty.skoltech.ru/people/dzmitrytsetserukou) at Skoltech and [Prof. Jodi Mead](https://jodimead.github.io/) at AIMS, whose mentorship has been invaluable in shaping my academic journey.

+I aspire to pursue a career in academia or within a research institution, leveraging my technical skills in programming, simulation, and modeling to advance robotics and develop intelligent systems that interact seamlessly with their environments.